fizzgate/fizz-gateway-node/README.en-us.md

 Installation method 2: docker:

-Download SQL script from: https://github.com/wehotel/fizz-gateway-community/releases/tag/{version} （replace {version} with corresponding version number）
+Download SQL script from page: https://github.com/wehotel/fizz-gateway-community/releases/tag/{version} （replace {version} with corresponding version number）

 For the first installation, execute the `fizz-manager-professional-{version}-mysql.sql` database script, upgrade from a low version to a high version, and choose to execute the corresponding upgrade script in the update directory